 After exploring the algorithmic C and HDL code, automate deployment of the algorithmic code into reference frameworks for the processor and programmable logic.
 Then, execute a test on the deployed application, log the results, and compare them to the simulation results.

 Because this example deploys a bitstream and ARM executable to a Xilinx Zynq, you must set up the Xilinx Zynq hardware board prior to starting the example.
-To ensure the correct setup of your environment, complete the Getting Started with Hardware-Software Codesign Workflow for Xilinx Zynq Platform example with your hardware configuration prior to starting this example.
+To ensure the correct setup of your environment, complete the Getting Started with Targeting Xilinx Zynq Platform (HDL Coder) example with your hardware configuration prior to starting this example.

 For more information about the hardware, see Zynq All Programmable SoC/Analog Devices Intelligent Drives Kit.